What makes Music Together different?

 What if I need to start classes after the session begins?

-Late registration sometimes works out, space permitting, up to the third week of a session.
-Late registration is handled on a case by case basis.
+Late registration can sometimes work, space permitting, up to the third week of a session.
+Late registration is handled case by case.
+Contact us with questions.

 If I must withdraw, what is the refund policy?